StevenChangZH/Markdown_python_compiler/README.md

 + `plyYacc.py`semantic analyzer
 + `plyRun.py` script interface

++ `plyScripts_2_7.py` some methods for htmlouput, only applied for python version under 3.3
++ `plyScripts_3_3.py` some methods for htmlouput, only applied for python version above 3.3

 To run this analyzer, You have three optional commands:
 ```
 + python plyRun.py